Everybody loves roses, and growing them in your garden can be quite rewarding. They do demand extra care, especially when it comes to pruning.

 But not everything’s black and white; and while there are some potential issues with using coffee grounds, there are also many benefits, such as improving health, promoting healthy growth, repelling pests, and many more.

-We’ll discuss all of these topics in the sections below, and we’ll start with the basic question: “What NPK ratio do roses actually need?”
+We’ll discuss all of these topics and give you some tips for growing roses in the sections below, and we’ll start with the basic question: “What NPK ratio do roses actually need?”

 What NPK Do Roses Need?